riskytrees/api-service/README.md

 It runs as a single website and can be exported (and imported) as an XML file.
 Both ADTool2 and attack_tree_modeler are capable of opening and editing these files.

+## Code Quality

+### Code Style
+All JS in this project should adhere to https://standardjs.com/